US push for UN censure of North Korea appears to stall -diplomats

 North Korea's formal name is the Democratic People's Republic of Korea (DPRK).
 It has been under U.N. sanctions for its missile and nuclear programs since 2006.

-China and Russia's missions to the United Nations did not immediately respond to a request for comment on the draft.
-Diplomats said both had initially proposed amendments to the draft, but had now stopped engaging in talks.
+China's mission to the United Nations did not immediately respond to a request for comment on the draft.
+Diplomats said both it and China had initially proposed amendments to the draft, but had now stopped engaging in talks.

 The United States "accepted edits from all those who provided them; the very few edits that were not incorporated received pushback from other council members as being unacceptable," said a U.N. diplomat familiar with the talks, who spoke on condition of anonymity.